matrix-org/matrix-spec-proposals/proposals/3825-fix-relation-fallbacks.md

 For the transition period clients might still accept the old location for threads until the ecosystem has been migrated.

+The goal is to merge this change immediately before threads land in the specification.

 ## Potential issues

 This is a breaking change to an already merged feature.
 This means it will break